 A Message from the Director

-Welcome to the Smithsonian Migratory Bird Center website, your virtual gateway to the groundbreaking research conducted by our staff, post docs and students.
+Welcome to the Smithsonian Migratory Bird Center, your virtual gateway to the groundbreaking research conducted by our staff, post docs and students.

 Our work broadly focuses on the ecology, evolution and conservation of migratory birds.
 Whether it's studying annual migratory movements, collecting long-term data on migratory birds from North to South America, working with bird-friendly coffee farmers in Nicaragua, or bridging classrooms across the Americas—we do it because we're passionate about science, conservation, education and, of course, birds!

 This is why we're here.
-SMBC is committed to bringing the best and most innovative science to solving this crisis and communicating our findings in creative ways to broad audiences.
+SMBC is committed to bringing the best and most innovative science to broad audiences.
 Effective solutions require a fundamental understanding of birds' biology.
 Think of us as natural history detectives searching for clues about birds and what influences their survival.

 Pete Marra, Ph.D.

 Director, Smithsonian Migratory Bird Center